ccb60/OA_Calculations/Recalc_OA_Parameters.md

 > (Option 9). \* I’m using the KSO4 of Dickson and \* TB of Uppstrom
 > (Option 1).

-We can approximate Chris Hunt’s SEACARB calculations as follows:
+We can approximate Chris Hunt’s calculation in SEACARB as follows:

 ``` r
 cbep2 <- carb(flag = 21, cbep_data$pco2, cbep_data$ph,